 Someone in your life was sexually abused as a child.

-Some studies suggest that 1 in 4 women and 1 in 6 men were victimized.1 It’s a terrible fact.
+Some studies suggest that 1 in 4 women and 1 in 6 men were victimized.
+(Statistics vary widely due to poor reporting.
+This is one summary.)
+It’s a terrible fact.

 Most of these people live around you, carrying on their lives, and you do not know.